cvasquez-github/unity-android-serial-arduino/README.md

 - Then get the current activity Java Object out of it: AndroidJavaObject activity = unityPlayer.GetStatic<AndroidJavaObject>("currentActivity");
 - Finally call the Java method on your current Activity: activity.Call("WriteLCD", new object[] { "line1", "line2" });

-I used this on my Android-based 3D virtual pinball to write the score of the game to a 16x2 LCD display, through an Arduino UNO board, using an nVidia Shield Google TV device on the Android side.
+I used this on my Android-based 3D virtual pinball project to write the score of the game to a 16x2 LCD display, using an Arduino UNO board, from an nVidia Shield (Google TV).